 Thank you for a lovely week

-Honey Pot is a beautiful, compact cottage ideal for couples with a small child.
+Honey Pot is a beautiful, compact cottage ideal for couples.
 Honey Pot is dog-friendly and fully equipped for a comfortable break in North Devon.

 Primrose Lane cottage is a dog-friendly, compact cottage which has just been fully-refurbished to a high standard.
 Boasting a double bedroom, Primrose Lane cottage can sleep up to 3 with a put-up bed suitable for children.

 Buttercup Cottage is an ideal cottage for families, especially those with fury members as its dog-friendly.
 Located in the courtyard, Buttercup cottage can sleep 4

 Located in the courtyard, Honeysuckle Cottage is dog-friendly and ideal for families of up to 4.

 Sea View cottage is a superb, dog-friendly holiday cottage with stunning view across the North Devon coast.
 Ideal for families of 5, Sea View has been fully refurbished to a high standard.
 The bedrooms have the amazing view across the Sterridge valley and the Bristol Channel to Wales

 Sunalways Cottage is a spacious, family-friendly cottage sleeping 5 with beautiful views of the Sterridge valley.
 The vaulted ceilings give a large bright spacious living area

 Fisherswood Cottage is a large and spacious cottage with beautiful vaulted ceilings.
 Sleeping up to 5 guests, Fisherswood Cottage has recently been refurbished to a high standard throughout.